-Cupping is a therapy that aims to help decrease pain, inflammation and helps promote blood flow to a local area.
-It helps improve micro-circulation to a local area and functions similar to a deep tissue massage.
+Cupping is a therapy that aims to help decrease pain, and inflammation and helps promote blood flow to a local area.
+It helps improve micro-circulation to a local area and functions similarly to a deep tissue massage.

 Cupping therapy has been shown to help treat various conditions.
 Cupping can also be combined with various other treatment modalities to help increase its efficacy.
 Some conditions that it has clinically proven to bring relief to are: back pain, gout, acute soft tissue injury, fibromyalgia, chronic neck pain, etc. Currently, cupping has been used in various other forms as well such as facial rejuvenation and cellulite reduction.